mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 ![](image1.png)

-And then click plot3d the followimg appears:
+And then click plot3d the following appears:

 ![](plot3d.png)